wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-with-registry.md

-# Using Inbound Endpoints with the Registry
+# How to use an Inbound Endpoints with Registry

 Other than specifying parameter values inline, you can also specify parameter values as registry entries.
 The advantage of specifying a parameter value as a registry entry is that the same inbound endpoint configuration can be used in different environments simply by changing the registry entry value.